HonahX/polaris/regtests/client/python/docs/IcebergCatalogAPI.md

     # Create an instance of the API class
     api_instance = polaris.catalog.IcebergCatalogAPI(api_client)
     prefix = 'prefix_example' # str | An optional prefix in the path
     commit_transaction_request = polaris.catalog.CommitTransactionRequest() # CommitTransactionRequest | Commit updates to multiple tables in an atomic operation  A commit for a single table consists of a table identifier with requirements and updates.
 Requirements are assertions that will be validated before attempting to make and commit changes.
 For example, `assert-ref-snapshot-id` will check that a named ref's snapshot ID has a certain value.
+Server implementations are required to fail with a 400 status code if any unknown updates or requirements are received.
 Updates are changes to make to table metadata.
 For example, after asserting that the current main ref is at the expected snapshot, a commit may add a new child snapshot and set the ref to the new snapshot id.

     try:
         # Commit updates to multiple tables in an atomic operation